-Research and development expenses increased to \$10.5 million in the first quarter of 2005 from \$9.4 million in the first quarter of 2004.
-Overall, the increase was attributable to higher spending for the development of our drug candidates for the treatment of congestive heart failure as well as expenses related to early research programs.
-Specifically, the increase was primarily due to increases in contract and other outside services of \$0.5 million, salary and bonus expenses of \$0.4 million, and laboratory supplies of \$0.2 million.
+Research and development expenses increased to \$10.0 million and \$20.6 million in the second quarter and first half of 2005, respectively, from \$9.8 million and \$19.1 million in the second quarter and first half of 2004, respectively.
+Overall, the increase was attributable to higher spending for the development of our potential drug candidates for the treatment of congestive heart failure as well as expenses related to early research programs.
+Specifically, the increase in the second quarter of 2005 compared with same period in 2004 was primarily due to increases in salary and bonus expenses of \$0.3 million.
+The increase in the first half of 2005 compared with 2004 was primarily due to increases in contract and other outside services of \$0.5 million, salary and bonus expenses of \$0.5 million, and laboratory supplies of \$0.2 million